Fasciolosis: Prevention

 In some areas, special control programs are in place or have been planned.
 The types of control measures depend on the setting (such as epidemiologic, ecologic, and cultural factors).
 Strict control of the growth and sale of watercress and other edible water plants is important.
 Individual people can protect themselves by not eating raw watercress and other water plants, especially from endemic grazing areas.
 Travelers to areas with poor sanitation should avoid food and water that might be contaminated (tainted).
 Vegetables grown in fields, that might have been irrigated with polluted water, should be thoroughly cooked, as should viscera from potentially infected animals.

 Treatment

 Humans

 Several drugs are effective for fascioliasis, both in humans and in domestic animals.
 The drug of choice in the treatment of fasciolosis is triclabendazole, a member of the benzimidazole family of anthelmintics.
 The drug works by preventing the polymerization of the molecule tubulin into the cytoskeletal structures, microtubules.
 Resistance of F. hepatica to triclabendazole has been recorded in Australia in 1995 and Ireland in 1998.

 Praziquantel treatment is ineffective.
 There are case reports of nitazoxanide being successfully used in human fasciolosis treatment in Mexico.
 There are also reports of bithionol being used successfully.

 Nitazoxanide has been found effective in trials, but is currently not recommended.

-Domestic animals

-Only clorsulon and albendazole are approved for use in the treatment of domestic animals in the United States, but the available flukicides used worldwide also include triclabendazole, netobimin, closantel, rafoxanide, nitroxynil, and oxyclozanide; however, this list of available drugs has some drawbacks.
-Closantel, nitroxynil, and oxyclozanide are not effective against young liver flukes and should only be used to treat subacute and chronic infections.
-Triclabendazole is effective at killing flukes of any age, but over-use has resulted in increasing resistance to this drug, so it should only be used to treat early infections, with later stages treated with other fasciolicides.
-The timing of treatment is critical for success, and is determined by environmental factors and analysis of the expected distribution and prevalence of the disease.
-For example, in European countries that have large numbers of sheep, computerized systems predict when fascioliasis is most likely to make the biggest impact on sheep populations and how many sheep will most likely be affected.
-The predictions are dependent on guessing when environmental conditions that are most conducive to parasite multiplication will occur, such as the amount of rainfall, evapotranspiration, and the ratio of wet to dry days in a particular month.
-If heavy infections are expected to occur, treatment for sheep should begin in September/October, then again in January/February, and finally in April/May; the amount of hatching fluke eggs is minimal during these times because they require a warm, wet environment, making treatment more effective.